jonrh/advent-of-code/2021/day1/readme.md

    I did not run the first two commands since I noticed that the `/usr/local/bin` folder already existed and `/usr/local/bin/julia` did not exist (so no need to remove it).
 I suspect the instructions are like this for those who have existing versions of Julia on their path and just want to blindly copy/paste.
 1. Created a `day1.jl` file.
 Then I run in a terminal: `julia day1.jl` inside the folder the file resides.
 1. The input was 2000 numbers on each line.
 Added it to the file `input.txt` and added file reading logic to the code.
 I initially thought the input was going to be a lot fewer numbers.
-1. The answer is 1121.
+1. The answer to part 1 is 1121.
+1. I adjusted the existing code for part 2, the answer for that was 1065.
+Just added a new function that was structurally the same as the first function that did the count.
+Instead of calculating the sum of the 3 numbers in each sliding window I observed that mathematically it is enough to just compare the first number in the first sliding window to the last number in the second sliding window.
+All other numbers are the same.

-## Problem description Part 1
+## Problem description
 --- Day 1: Sonar Sweep ---

 You're minding your own business on a ship at sea when the overboard alarm goes off!
 You rush to see if you can help.
 Apparently, one of the Elves tripped and accidentally sent the sleigh keys flying into the ocean!